 - Norepinephrine/noradrenaline – arousal, involved in fight or flight stress response, metabolic rate, blood pressure, and mood

 - Acetylcholine – involved in long term memory, high levels during sleep

-- Factors - A group of proteins important to the building of brain cells and efficient functioning
+- Factors - A group of proteins essential to the building of brain cells and efficient functioning

-- BDNF (brain derived neurotropic factor) - a protein that builds nerve cells and keeps them working efficiently
+- BDNF (brain-derived neurotrophic factor) - a protein that builds nerve cells and keeps them working efficiently

 - IGF1 (insulin-like growth factor) works with insulin to deliver glucose to working muscles and brain.